yomidevs/yomitan/docs/making-yomitan-dictionaries.md

 ## Read the Schemas

 Familiarity with the [Yomitan schemas](https://github.com/themoeway/yomitan/tree/master/ext/data/schemas) is essential.
-These schemas define the structure of Yomichan dictionaries.
+These schemas define the structure of Yomitan dictionaries.
 Helpful resources for interpreting JSON schemas include [codebeautify](https://codebeautify.org/jsonviewer/), [json-schema-viewer](https://json-schema-viewer.vercel.app/), and [jsonhero](https://jsonhero.io/).

 Below is a list of Yomichan dictionary schemas, their expected filenames, and their usage: